equinor/segyio/README.md

 Small SEG Y formatted files are included in the repository for test purposes.
-Phyiscally speaking the data is non-sensical, but it is reproducible by using Segyio.
+Phyiscally speaking the data is non-sensical, but it is reproducible by using segyio.
 The tests file are located in the tests/test-data directory.
-To reproduce the data file, build Segyio and run the test program `make-file.py`, `make-ps-file.py`, and `make-rotated-copies.py` as such:
+To reproduce the data file, build segyio and run the test program `make-file.py`, `make-ps-file.py`, and `make-rotated-copies.py` as such:

 ```